Quality of Education

 ■ People and communities - Talking about the past and present, visits and visitors

-■ The world - Themes and topics, sand and water, interest tables
+■ The world - mini-topics, sand, water, mud kitchen, gardening, interest trays

 ■ Technology - Construction play, information